AAzxc321/ai-workflow-setup/research/other/gael-breton.md

 - **Source type:** Podcast episode
 - **Annotation:** Authority Hacker episode where Gael Breton and Mark Webster describe practical business automations such as support bots, churn-risk databases, and onboarding systems.
 - **Relevance:** Useful for understanding Gael’s AI philosophy: the valuable automations are often operational and “boring,” not flashy prompt tricks.

+---

+## How these sources support the research

+These sources show Gael Breton’s approach to AI as a workflow and operations layer for SEO, content, and marketing.
+The materials are useful for understanding how AI can support topical mapping, content production, content repurposing, ad creation, and repeatable marketing systems.

+The strongest pattern across these sources is that AI is treated less as a writing shortcut and more as an execution system.
+Instead of using AI only to generate text, the workflows show AI helping with research, structure, planning, transformation, and production across multiple marketing tasks.